LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/chtmleditctrlbase-class.md

 ### <a name="parameters"></a>Paramètres

 *strAnchor*<br/>
-Le nom d’une ancre de signet.
+Nom d’une ancre de signet.

 ### <a name="return-value"></a>Valeur de retour